-There’s nothing quite like a good highlight reel.
+There’s nothing quite like a good highlight reel, recorded on the best camcorder in 2021.
 As an athlete, I know how frustrating it is to feel great after an amazing performance and then realize that you don’t have any footage of your latest feat.
 Access to game-tape is important for an athlete to be able to analyze their game, and besides, it’s nice to show off for a second and show your friends the game-changing play or incredible trick you pulled off when nobody was watching.
 Or maybe you’re an aspiring sports videographer, and you need a good piece of equipment to bring your work to life.

 Either way, we want you to be able to record all of the action, and we don’t want you to have to do it on an unstable smartphone camera that can’t handle that kind of constant movement.
 That’s why we’ve written this list of the best camcorders for sports – so you can find the perfect camcorder to get your highlight reel together and improve your game while also impressing your friends and catching the eyes of recruiting coaches.

 Carry on reading to see our full list of the best camcorders for sports followed by a breakdown recapping what makes each camcorder standout, or jump straight to our number #1 pick here.

 - What Should You Look For in a Camcorder for Sports?